Pogromca-SCP/SLCommandScript/README.md

 This plugin was created using [official Northwood Plugin API](https://github.com/northwood-studios/NwPluginAPI).
 No additional dependencies need to be installed in order to run it.

+The project was developed as part of the educational process at [PJAIT](https://pja.edu.pl/en/).

 ## Installation
 ### Automatic
 1. Run `p install Pogromca-SCP/SLCommandScript` in the server console.